bitovi/academy/src/docker/6-production-readiness/production-readiness.md

 ## Targets
 By using the `--target` cli argument when building our image, we can tell Docker to stop building at a specific stage.
 We will use this alone with a `prod` stage and a `dev` stage to give us our desired result.

-Replace our node app's Dockerfile to the following:
+Replace our NodeJS app's Dockerfile to the following:
 ```dockerfile
 FROM node:15-alpine as prod
 ARG PORT=8000